 - Do extra research on the internet if you feel you need to know more.

-For those considering alternative treatment, see your own local areas’ naturopath/acupuncturist/dietician/ hypnotist/ professional counsellor and find ones who specialise in pregnancy problems, particularly miscarriage, and you can again ask on our ‘Forum’ (see also ‘Subsequent pregnancies’ information).
+For those considering alternative treatment, see your own local areas’ naturopath/acupuncturist/dietician/ hypnotist/ professional counsellor and find ones who specialise in pregnancy problems, particularly miscarriage (see also ‘Subsequent pregnancies’ information).
 Most practitioners also have websites that will give you an indication of their abilities, qualifications and sometimes the length of time they have been in practice.
 This is not necessarily a guarantee they are any better than anyone else.
 Confirmation would be good.

 The suggested people/organisations under our ‘Links & Contacts’ heading are ones that we know of where women have been treated successfully however they are just a guide to start your search for assistance.
 There are others.
 Aside from ‘Subsequent pregnancies’, there are also recommended ‘Websites’ and ‘Books’ and further information including specialised diets.
 Seeking professional counselling or advice from a medical practitioner for mental health may be an option that you would like to consider especially if you experience prolonged intense emotion or depressing thoughts and behaviour that makes functioning difficult.
 It is often only with hind sight that we realise how bad things were and advice given at the time can be worth listening to.
 It may also give you more confidence for a positive outcome to know that you have done the best you could for yourself and your baby.